Caroline Hill FC: 2000s

 In 2001–02, Caroline Hill finished last in the Hong Kong Third A Division League and by rule, were not allowed to enter a team in the Hong Kong football league system the following year.
 The club has not fielded a senior men's team since.

 2010s

-Caroline Hill fielded a women's side in the defunct Hong Kong Women League.
+Caroline Hill fielded a women's side in the Hong Kong Women League.
 They operated academy sides for youth players.